Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Results

-In order to get an accurate estimate of the area in both methods, we fit an RBF interpolant to each object's Lagrangian markers (data sites for the RBF-IB method and a subset of the sample sites for the PL-IB method).
-We then sample that interpolant at a fixed number of points ($400$ points), and use the trapezoidal rule to compute the area.
-As was mentioned earlier, we ensure that the initial ellipse has the same area as the target circle by picking its radii to be $a = 2r$ and $b = 0.5r$, where $r = 0.1$ is the radius of the target circle.
-The exact area is then $\frac{\pi}{100}$.
-Our approach of sampling each object and computing the area with the trapezoidal rule gives an area estimate that agrees with this value up to 7 digits at $t=0$.
-We record the results of our refinement study in Table \ref{tab:RBFIBAL}.
 From the table, it is clear that the area loss for fixed $\Nd = 25, 50$ and $\Nd = 0.25\Ns$ are all close to each other.
 On the coarsest grid, it appears that smaller values of $\Nd$ result in lower area loss.
 The area losses for $\Nd = 50$ match with those given by the PL-IB method (results not shown), except in the case of the coarsest grid, where the PL-IB method gives almost a $1\%$ area loss.
-The convergence is initial second-order but quickly saturates.
+The convergence is initially second-order but quickly saturates.
 This saturation is likely due to two sources of error: the first is the interpolation of velocities to the Lagrangian markers, which does not preserve the divergence-free nature of the fluid velocity; the second is the fact that the time-integration itself is not specifically designed to preserve area.
 Nevertheless, it is clear from this study that the RBF-IB method produces similar area losses to the PL-IB method despite using a smaller number of Lagrangian markers to move the structure through the fluid.

 Another measure of interest is the maximum stable time-step size afforded by each method.
 We measure this by increasing the time-step size in small increments and observing the forces produced on the structure in the fluid-structure interaction test.
 Using a time-step that is too large can result in the forces blowing up and the simulation halting.
 We immediately note that the PL-IB method allows a maximum time-step size of $\Delta t = 2\times10^{-4}$ on the $32\times32$ grid when $\Ns = 50$ IB points are used, and a maximum time-step size of $\Delta t = 10^{-4}$ on the $64\times 64$ grid when $\Ns = 100$ IB points are used.
 We use these values of $\Delta t$ as the starting point when testing for the time-step sizes allowed by the RBF-IB method, and increase the value of $\Delta t$ in increments of $10^{-4}$.
 We found that on the $32\times32$ grid, the RBF-IB method allows us to take time-steps that are $3\times$ larger than the time-steps allowed by the traditional IB method; on the $64\times64$ grid, the RBF-IB method can use time-steps that are $1.5\times$ larger than the time-steps allowed by the traditional IB method.
 This pattern holds both when $\Nd = 25$ and $\Nd = 50$ data sites are used.